magento/pagebuilder-docs/docs/viewports/add-viewports.md

 </view>
 ```

-What's left at this point is all [breakpoint configuration data](), explained elsewhere in the documentation.
+What's left at this point is the `options` element that provides [breakpoint custom data](../viewports/introduction.md#breakpoint-custom-data) to the Products content type.

-The Products content type uses this data in its `widget.js` file to make the [slick carousel]() responsive.
-You will use this data in the [How to use breakpoints]() topic.
+Products uses this data in its `widget.js` file to make the [slick carousel](https://kenwheeler.github.io/slick/) responsive.
+You will use this data in the [Use breakpoints](./use-breakpoints.md) topic.
 But not here.
 So delete the breakpoint data.
 When you finish, your `view.xml` file should look like this:

 ```xml
 <?xml version="1.0"?>